rudreshraval/rudreshraval.github.io/_pages/about.md

   - /about.html
 ---

-I am a doctoral candidate in Information Systems at Indian Institute of Management, Ahmedabad, India.
+I am a Doctoral Candidate in Information Systems at Indian Institute of Management, Ahmedabad, India.